-The program is designed to attract students who are energized by doing research and want to contribute substantially to this enterprise.
+The program is designed to attract students who are energized by doing research and who want to contribute substantially to this enterprise.

 Students enter this combined degrees program through the Integrated Biomedical Graduate Studies (IGBS) graduate programs (anatomy; cancer, developmental and regenerative biology; infection, immunity, and inflammation; or neuroscience, systems biology, and bioengineering).
 In the first year, students participate in a scientifically integrated program that includes biochemistry, molecular biology, physiology, pharmacology, and anatomy.
 While in the first year, students also rotate through the laboratories of selected faculty members.